ushahidi/sucka/README.md

 2. MongoDB ([download instructions](http://docs.mongodb.org/manual/installation/))
 3. Git ([download/setup instructions](https://help.github.com/articles/set-up-git))

+### For Experienced Node.js Developers

+1. Clone this repo and install dependencies
+2. Create a module that subclasses `Sucka` (see examples in `app/modules/suckas`)
+3. Add a test to the `test` directory (run tests with `npm run-script run-test`)
+4. Create a new branch for your feature and make a pull request

+### For Everyone Else

 Word to the wise: if you are totally unfamiliar with Node.js, there's a bit of a learning curve, but plenty of examples.
 Once you have everything downloaded...

 Open your terminal/command line app and change into whatever directory you'd like to house this project.
 For example: